Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/Flashlight_GPIOMapping.md

 ## Description

-Actual flashlight GPIO mapping configuration
+Visualize the actual flashlight GPIO mapping configuration

 !!!
 Note
-    This is not a parameter.
     This is only for visualization purpose.
-    Default GPIO mapping can be adapated using GPIO configuration section.
+    Flashlight GPIO mapping can be customized in section `GPIO`.